Skip to main content

 The feeling that your body is no longer responding as it once did is a deeply personal and often frustrating experience.
 You might notice a subtle shift in your reflection, a change in how your clothes fit, or a diminished capacity for physical exertion that diet and exercise alone cannot seem to correct.

 This experience has a biological basis, rooted in the intricate communication network of your endocrine system.
 Your body operates on a complex series of signals, a constant conversation between your brain and your glands.
-At the center of this dialogue concerning metabolism and is human growth hormone (GH), a primary signaling molecule produced by the pituitary gland.
+At the center of this dialogue concerning metabolism and body composition is human growth hormone (GH), a primary signaling molecule produced by the pituitary gland.

 Growth hormone’s role extends far beyond skeletal development in our youth.
 Throughout adulthood, it functions as a master metabolic regulator.
 It instructs our bodies on how to partition fuel, encouraging the utilization of stored fat for energy while simultaneously preserving and building lean muscle tissue.